BaconCatBug/OpenSuseWithCinnamonAndUnEncryptedGrubGuide/README.md

 ![][Software]

 17) Click **Add repository and install manually** and copy the first *addrepo* command.
 Click Activities.
 Search for Terminal.
 Open the terminal.
-Type `sudo{space` then press Control+Shift+V to paste the text into the terminal and hit enter to run it.
+Type `sudo{space}` then press Control+Shift+V to paste the text into the terminal and hit enter to run it.
 It will prompt you for your user password (the short one, and won't show anything when typing).

 ![][Repo]